menu

 Demographics

-In terms of college education, Shelbyville is nearly on par with the US average for all cities of 21.84%: 17.82% of adults 25 and older in Shelbyville have a bachelor's degree or advanced degree.
+The education level of Shelbyville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.82% of adults 25 and older in Shelbyville have a college degree.

 The per capita income in Shelbyville in 2022 was $24,625, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $98,500 for a family of four.
 However, Shelbyville contains both very wealthy and poor people as well.